Free Online DXF Viewer

 What is the DXF file format?

-DXF files are widely supported across AutoCAD, BricsCAD, QCAD, LibreCAD, FreeCAD, Rhino, SketchUp, SolidWorks, Fusion 360, and many other platforms.
-When teams use different CAD software — common in cross-organizational collaboration — DXF is the natural choice for sharing drawings without losing geometric fidelity.
-The format preserves lines, arcs, circles, splines, text, dimensions, hatches, block references, and layer structures.
+DXF works across AutoCAD, BricsCAD, QCAD, LibreCAD, FreeCAD, Rhino, SketchUp, SolidWorks, Fusion 360, and many other platforms.
+Teams often use it when they need to share drawings across different CAD systems without losing the basic geometry.
+The format keeps lines, arcs, circles, splines, text, dimensions, hatches, block references, and layers.

-Because DXF is an open format, this viewer can parse and render the file locally in your browser using JavaScript and WebGL.
-For highly confidential material, follow your organization’s security rules before using any online tool.
+Because DXF is an open format, this viewer can parse and render the file locally in your browser with JavaScript and WebGL.
+For confidential material, follow your organization's security rules before using any online tool.

 Need to open a DWG file?

-DWG files require server-side conversion before browser rendering.
+DWG files need conversion before the browser can display them.

 Frequently Asked Questions

-Common questions about viewing DXF files in the browser.
+Straight answers about opening DXF files in the browser.

 Working with site or layout drawings for an energy project?